jeog/TDAmeritradeAPI/README.md

 - *-or-* add its path to the LD_LIBRARY_PATH environment variable
 - *-or-* move the file to the location of the binary that will link to it

-The simple approach for supporting all language bindings, generally, is to include the directory of the library(and any dependencies built manually and not installed) in the system library path, so it will be found automatically on load/import.

 ##### Windows

 Since all the dependencies are included(or built manually) you'll need to manage them AND *TDAmeritradeAPI.dll*.